-The loop was created to connect the two mining towns of Georgetown and Silver Plume.
-They lie 2 miles apart in a narrow mountain canyon.
-The train originally started in Denver and passed through Clear Creek Canyon (present day Highway 6) up to Idaho Springs.
-It then continued and ended just west of Silver Plume.
+Two miles apart in a narrow mountain canyon, the train originally started in Denver, passing through Clear Creek Canyon (present-day Highway 6) up to Idaho Springs, and ending just west of Silver Plume.

 Constructed between the 1870s and 1880s, the Georgetown Loop Railroad allowed freights, consumers, and passengers to access the area.
 Considered the “Silver Queen of Colorado” for a short time, Georgetown only held the title for a few months before the silver rush hit Leadville.
 Determined to reach Leadville, financier Jay Gould funded the expansion of the track.

 Planned by UP chief designer Jacob Blickensderfer, the railroad had to go through a narrow valley, requiring loops, horseshoe curves, and hairpin turns to make it to reduce the grade from over 6% to 3%.
 With four bridges crossing over Clear Creek, the Georgetown Loop Railroad become a popular tourist destination from the 1880s to the early 1900s, especially since it was only $3 to ride.

 Going from seven daily trains to two, the railroad closed down fully by 1941.
 Rebuilt over the 1960s and 70s, the Georgetown Loop Railroad was granted money during the 1980s, leading to the reconstruction of the Devil’s Gate High Bridge as well as new visitor facilities, restrooms, loading platforms, and an engine house.